nottnottloop/fp_majanotes/README.md

 Made as a group project for futureproof

 # Installation & usage
-After cloning, run `npm install` to download all dependencies
+After cloning, run `npm install` to install all dependencies

 Then run `npm run dev` to start a server on http://localhost:3000